-With the acquisitions of CMI and the Long Beach facility in 2016, along with the acquisitions of Avalon Correctional Services, Inc., or Avalon, and four community corrections facilities in Pennsylvania in 2015, and the acquisition of Correctional Alternatives, Inc., or CAI, in 2013, we have become the second largest community corrections owner and operator in the United States.
-We believe this recognition provides us with a platform for further growth.
+- Acquisition of Correctional Management, Inc., or CMI, in April 2016 (7 facilities with 605 beds); - Acquisition of a residential reentry center in Long Beach, California in June 2016 (112 beds); - Acquisition of Avalon Correctional Services, Inc., or Avalon, in October 2015 (11 facilities with 3,157 beds); - Acquisition of four community corrections facilities in Pennsylvania in August 2015 (605 beds); and - Acquisition of Correctional Alternatives, Inc., or CAI, in July 2013 (2 facilities with 603 beds).

 We believe the demand for the housing and programs that community corrections facilities offer will continue to grow as offenders are released from prison and due to an increased awareness of the important role these programs play in an offender's successful transition from prison to society.
-We are actively pursuing opportunities to acquire additional community corrections facilities in order to provide these services to parolees, defendants, and offenders who are serving their full sentence, the last portion of their sentence, waiting to be sentenced, or awaiting trial while supervised in a community environment.
-We also believe we have the opportunity to maximize utilization of available beds within our community corrections portfolio.
+We expect to continue to pursue opportunities to acquire additional community corrections facilities in order to provide these services to parolees, defendants, and offenders who are serving their full sentence, the last portion of their sentence, waiting to be sentenced, awaiting trial while supervised in a community environment, or as an alternative to incarceration.
+We also believe we have the opportunity to maximize utilization of available beds within our community corrections portfolio that would further increase the number of individuals benefiting from the services we provide in such facilities.

 Attractive REIT Profile.
 Key characteristics of our business make us a highly attractive REIT.
-As of December 31, 2016, we owned or controlled 74 facilities containing approximately 15 million square feet which, for the year ended December 31, 2016, generated 98% of our net operating income, or our operating income before general and administrative expenses, asset impairments, depreciation, and amortization.
+As of December 31, 2017, we owned or controlled 82 facilities containing approximately 14.8 million square feet which, for the year ended December 31, 2017, generated 99% of our net operating income, or our operating income before general and administrative expenses, asset impairments, depreciation, and amortization.
 Land and buildings comprise approximately 90% of our gross fixed assets.
 These valuable assets are located in areas with high barriers to entry, particularly due to the unique permitting and zoning requirements for these facilities.
 Further, the majority of our assets are constructed primarily of concrete and steel, generally requiring lower maintenance capital expenditures than other types of commercial properties.

 We believe we are the largest developer of mission-critical, criminal justice center real estate projects over the past 15 years.
+We also believe we are the largest private owner of real estate used by government agencies.
 We provide space and services under contracts with federal, state, and local government agencies that generally have credit ratings of single-A or better.
-In addition, a majority of our contracts have terms between one and five years, and we have historically experienced customer retention of approximately 93%, which contributes to our relatively predictable and stable revenue base.
-This stream of revenue combined with our low maintenance capital expenditure requirement translates into steady predictable cash flow.
-We believe the REIT structure also provides us with greater access to capital and flexibility to pursue growth opportunities.
+In addition, a majority of our contracts have terms between one and five years, and we have historically experienced customer retention of approximately 91%, which contributes to our relatively predictable and stable revenue base.
+This stream of revenue combined with our low maintenance capital expenditure requirement translates into steady, predictable cash flow.
+We believe the REIT structure also provides us with greater access to capital and flexibility to pursue growth opportunities, and provides a high dividend yield to our shareholders compared with other investments.